 If you have the same question in mind, we have you covered here.
 In this article, we explain what you should look forward to in the real estate industry this summer.

-This summer the real estate market will experience some drastic changes with increased demand from buyers.
-However, continued renter affordability and low inventory problems might persist through the warm season.
+For summer 2022, the real estate market will experience almost the same as 2021, although to a lesser degree.
+Market changes will still come from increased demand from buyers and more property selections.
+Continued renter affordability and low inventory problems might persist through the warm season.

 The fast rollout of the coronavirus vaccine has made many people hope that the effects of the pandemic are diminishing.
-But there are some housing market trends that will continue to rise in the coming years.
+Some housing market trends will continue to rise in the coming years.

 Here is a glimpse of a few trends that are all set to shape the housing market this summer.

-- The interest rate can rise but will remain comparatively low
+- The interest rate can rise yet will remain comparatively low.

 - Home inventory is expected to increase but will stay high in a seller’s market.

-- Rental assistance may ease eviction worries for tenants, but it will not diminish the long-lasting impact of pandemic
+- Rental assistance may ease eviction worries for tenants, although it will not diminish the long-lasting impact of the pandemic.

 Buying in the Real Estate Industry

 The COVID-19 pandemic has driven mortgage interest rates to historic lows for 2020.
-This might sound bizarre to you, but the current year began with a record low for the new interest rate for thirty-year.
-In early January, Freddie Mac reported a 2.65 percent average interest rate for home buying.
+This might sound bizarre to you, but even 2022 began with a record low for the new interest rate for thirty-year.

 Selling in the Real Estate Industry